Denzel Dumfries: Inter Milan

-Dumfries joined Serie A champions Inter Milan on 14 August 2021 for 12.5 million euros, with a further 2.5 million euros as a bonus for the PSV Eindhoven.
+Dumfries joined Serie A champions Inter Milan on 14 August 2021 for €12.5 million, with a further €2.5 million as a bonus for the PSV Eindhoven.
 It was reported by the Dutch media that his former clubs would receive compensations as part of the transfer.
 Upon joining the club, he was given a number two shirt.

 Dumfries made his debut for Inter Milan as a second-half substitute against Genoa on the opening day of the 2021–22 Serie A season, winning 4–0.